Sarin-Bhattarai/fast-pizza/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 1. This project is done mainly for redux practise and may have some functionality less comapred to real world app. please do not compare.

+2. It is based on feature coding structure.